SHOREdevelopers/SHORE/README.md

 Reference site: http://covecollective.org/

+## Questions

+* Is blue heading a linked heading?
+Is blue reserved for links?
+* Do posts need to support categories?
+* Do we need pagination in the blog?
+Or will all posts ultimately fit on one page?

+## TODO

+* Sponsor/partner logos
+* @2x images

 ## Scope

 To start with, we’d like the main menu to include top-level links as well as separate site pages for: